-Why is Röyksopp’s Melody A.M. on my best 1,000 albums ever list?
+So why is Röyksopp’s Melody A.M. on this best 1,000 albums ever thing?

 “Eple” is such a pleasing combination, with a pretty and catchy melody that seals the deal on a really delightful song.